A Very Trainor Christmas

-A Very Trainor Christmas is a Christmas album and the fourth major-label studio album by the American singer-songwriter Meghan Trainor.
+A Very Trainor Christmas is a Christmas album and the fourth studio album by the American singer-songwriter Meghan Trainor.
 It was released by Honest OG Recording, LLC and Epic Records on October 30, 2020.
 Trainor involved her family members in the creation, co-writing its songs with her brothers, Ryan and Justin, among others.
 It features artists such as Earth, Wind & Fire; Seth MacFarlane; Trainor's cousins Jayden, Jenna, and Marcus Toney; and her father, Gary.
 The album includes cover versions of Christmas standards such as "It's Beginning to Look a Lot Like Christmas" (1951) and "Last Christmas" (1984), as well as several original recordings.

 Trainor promoted A Very Trainor Christmas with public appearances and televised performances.
 It was supported by the single release of Trainor and MacFarlane's cover of "White Christmas" (1942), which reached number one on the Adult Contemporary chart.
 Several other tracks received music videos.
 Critical commentary for the album was generally positive, with praise directed towards Trainor's charisma and the material.
 It reached number seven on the US Top Holiday Albums chart and the top 50 in the Netherlands and Sweden.